fastapi/sqlmodel/docs/tutorial/fastapi/tests.md

 ## Why Two Fixtures

-Now, seeing the code we could think, why do we put **two fixtures** instead of **just one** with all the code?
+Now, seeing the code, we could think, why do we put **two fixtures** instead of **just one** with all the code?
 And that makes total sense!

-For these examples, **that would have been simpler**, there's no need to separate that code in two fixtures for them...
+For these examples, **that would have been simpler**, there's no need to separate that code into two fixtures for them...

 But for the next test function, we will require **both fixtures**, the **client** and the **session**.